Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 Your Code Handles Requests

 You build, push, and deploy containers.
-AWS runs them, but you manage application behavior.
+AWS runs them, but you implement all agent-specific capabilities (memory, tool integration, policy enforcement, etc.) yourself.

 Scaling Model